MY APPROACH

 You may be drawn to this work if you:

-• Struggle with anxiety, self-criticism, or feeling disconnected from yourself
+• Struggle with anxiety, negative self-talk, or feeling disconnected from yourself

-• Find yourself caught in relationship patterns that feel stuck or painful
+• Find yourself stuck in relationship patterns that cause pain or confusion

-• Experience stress or tension in your body that seems tied to emotional pain
+• Carry stress or tension in your body that seems tied to deeper emotional layers

-• Sense that past experiences are still shaping your present in ways you don’t fully understand
+• Sense that past experiences still shape your present, even if you can’t quite name how

 • Want a therapy approach that is embodied, relational, and deeply attuned to your experience